niyjn/niyjn/README.md

 - Experience in **fullstack modules**, handling everything from initial requirements to final deployment on Vercel.*

-- I’m looking to collaborate on making software projects with Java, especially with SpringBoot or Python with pandas.
+- I’m looking to collaborate on making software projects with Java, especially with SpringBoot or Python.

 ## Tools and Technologies I use
 <p align="left">